Stories from an SHTF Christmas: An Interview with Selco

 Everything was different when SHTF, yes.
 Living was hard, comfort was gone and everything was stripped“\ down to the bare survival.
 Lot of small commodities that we usually do not think about (we take it for granted) was simply gone because of obvious reasons (the whole system was out) but also because simply life becomes full of hard duties, to finish simple tasks and obtain resources becomes hard, dangerous and time-consuming.

-Celebrations become rare and not so happy and big (not even near) but in the same time they become more precious and needed too.
+Celebrations become rare and not so happy and big (not even near) but at the same time, they become more precious and needed too.

-Get-togethers (family) become even more important because people lean much more on each other between group or family, simply because they needed much more support – psychological. too – than in normal times.
+Get-togethers (family) become even more important because people lean much more on each other between groups or family, simply because they needed much more support – psychological. too – than in normal times.

 A lot of religious people lost their faith when they saw family members dying.
-On the other side lot of people found God in that desperate times – as an only hope.
+On the other side lot of people found God in those desperate times – as an only hope.

 Being together with family members for small “time off“ become almost like small rituals, like a ritual of finding inner strength and support in order to push more through hard times.

-Yes, religion was a big part of it, but it was not only about religion, it was about finding strength in you and people close to you – family, and sharing it between each other.
+Yes, religion was a big part of it, but it was not only about religion.
+It was about finding the strength in you and people close to you – family, and sharing it between each other.

 Without access to storebought presents, what kinds of gifts did people give?